morganzee/Selenium-Login_compose_Send_Mail/README.md

 # Selenium_Login_compose_Send_Mail
-This Project Automate an email, below are the scenario :
+This Project Automate an email, below are the scenario:
 Login to email,
 Compose a new text,
 Subject : hi,